Ensure A Smooth Transition When Selling Your Business

 Employment Agreement Between Buyer and Seller

+Unlike a free post-closing transitional training period (usually two to four weeks), a buyer and seller may mutually agree that the seller remain working for the buyer after the closing as a paid employee or consultant.
+This is usually the case when the seller has a special skill set that is not easily replaceable or if the seller is otherwise instrumental to the business functioning properly.
 The post-closing employment agreement may take many forms including the seller working full time for the business at an agreed upon salary, or the seller working just a few hours a month for the business as a consultant.
-Everything of course is negotiable, and all depends on the learning curve of the buyer along with how entrenched the seller is in the functioning of the business.
+Everything is negotiable, and much depends on the learning curve of the buyer after the closing.
 If the buyer is depending on a post-closing employment agreement with the seller as a precondition to the purchase of the business, then the buyer should propose its exact terms in their offer. .

-Disclosing the Business Sale to Staff and Customers
+Disclosing the Sale to Staff and Customers

 A very sensitive issue for many sellers is when exactly to tell their employees or customers that the business has been sold, and at the same time introduce the buyer as the new owner of the business.
-Most sellers correctly wish to avoid this event until the buyer actually purchases the business.
+Most sellers wish to avoid doing so until the buyer actually purchases the business.
 Some buyers may still insist on meeting with the employees prior to the sale as a part of their formal due diligence.
 No matter when the buyer meets the employees, the seller and buyer must lay out a game plan of how to tell staff and key customers about the sale.

 It is imperative that all relevant issues regarding the post-closing transition of a business sale be discussed and negotiated directly by the buyer and the seller as early in the selling process as possible.
 A professional business broker should ensure that ensuring a smooth transition after the sale is addressed by both parties.